akshayupendran/akshayupendran.github.io/security/elf_hardening.md

 Full RERLO or BIND_NOW has all the features of Partial RELRO but also has the entire GOT (re)mapped as read-only.

-To enable partial RELRO, the binary can be compiled with
+To enable full RELRO, the binary can be compiled with

 ```bash
 gcc -Wl,-z,relro,-z,now -o <binary_name> <source_code>